grega/pico-projects/inky-frame-weather-dashboard/README.md

 ## License

-This project uses data from the Yr.no API, which requires attribution.
+This project uses data from the Yr.no API.
 Make sure to comply with their [Terms of Service](https://developer.yr.no/doc/TermsOfService/).

 Weather icons are from [Erik Flowers' Weather Icons collection](https://github.com/erikflowers/weather-icons).